MileHacker Logo

 Casual Shoes

 Pack Comfortable walking shoes or Sneakers for exploring towns and easy strolls.
-You'll spend time in Eureka, Arcata, and Trinidad.
+You'll hang out in Eureka, Arcata, and Trinidad.

 Waterproof Footwear Utility